-In all, twelvethirteen (13) locations have been identified throughout the County.
+In all, thirteen (13) locations have been identified throughout the County.
 A fourteenth (14th) location, already existing at Lake Anna State Park, has also been identified as a complement for bicycle, pedestrian, and equestrian users.
 Under control by the Virginia Department of Conservation and Recreation (DCR), the trail head at Lake Anna State Park has been recognized as a contributing piece of the overall planned network and is referenced only.

-General trail head locations are symbolized in the Trailways Master Plan map.
-Descriptions are below:
+General trail head locations are symbolized in the Trailways Master Plan Map.
+Descriptions are in Table 1 below: